 Colorado’s electronic Prescription Drug Monitoring Program (PDMP) is a secure online database that provides objective information about patients’ controlled substance prescription records to assist Colorado healthcare providers in offering appropriate treatment to their patients.
 The PDMP was enacted into law in 2005, in part, to reduce prescription drug abuse.
 The PDMP program was renewed for an additional ten years during the 2011 legislative session.
 In 2014, all providers – including dentists – that maintain an active DEA registration were required to register with the PDMP.
 The Colorado Dental Board has a fine, starting at $1,250 that may be imposed on dentists who fail to complete the PDMP registration.

 The PDMP database provides dentists with vital information to make informed decisions about prescribing a controlled substance.
 Registering to use the PDMP tool is free, and required for all dentists who posess an active DEA registration .
-You can register at http://www.hidinc.com/copdmp/ using your dental license number and other key pieces of identifying information.
-A tutorial video on the registration process can be viewed by clicking here.
+You can register at https://www.colorado.gov/dora-pdmp using your dental license number and other key pieces of identifying information.
 For questions about the PDMP registration process, you may contact the PDMP helpdesk at 1-855-263-6403 or visit https://www.colorado.gov/pacific/dora/PDMP.

 Once you have registered and logged into the system, you can view a patient’s controlled substance prescription history.